 Skip to main content

-Infisical lets you build your Internal PKI through a Private Certificate Authority (CA) hierarchy, enabling you to issue and manage digital certificates for your end-entities.
+Build your Internal PKI through a Private Certificate Authority (CA) hierarchy.
+This allows you to issue and manage X.509 certificates for internal services without relying on external CAs.

-In the following steps, we explore how to create a simple Private CA hierarchy consisting of an (optional) root CA and an intermediate CA.
+Create a simple Private CA hierarchy with a root CA and intermediate CA.

 1

-If you wish to use an external root CA, you can skip this step and head to step 2 to create an intermediate CA.To create a root CA, head to your Certificate Management Project > Certificate Authorities > Internal Certificate Authorities and press Create CA.pki create caHere, set the CA Type to Root and fill out details for the root CA.pki create root caHere’s some guidance for each field:
+If you have an existing external root CA, skip to step 2.Go to Certificate Manager → Certificate Authorities → Internal and click Create CA.Set the CA Type to Root and fill out details for the root CA:

 • Valid Until: The date until which the CA is valid in the date time string format specified here.
 For example, the following formats would be valid: YYYY, YYYY-MM, YYYY-MM-DD, YYYY-MM-DDTHH:mm:ss.sssZ.